According to the parable, the Long Spoon has special significance in both Hell and Heaven, where they are the common utensils at the dinner table.

 Yes, as we said at the end of the previous piece, in which we attempted to join the dots regarding the meeting in Doha at which Doncaster and Lawwell may have been engaged in efforts to organise a game abroad involving the two Glasgow clubs, in an effort to re-brand the “Old Firm” rivalry which the fans of Celtic wholeheartedly detest, we hope our CEO packed his long spoon.

 We here at On Fields of Green reckon Doncaster’s time is up.

 It ought to have been up following his shocking attempts to shoe-horn the Ibrox newco into the league, and for his participation in what followed and was so rancid Turnbull Hutton labelled it “corrupt.”

 We believe we’ve made a clear case for why that it is now essential for the good of the Scottish game.

 (In order to keep on doing what we do, this site needs your help.
-You can show your support by making a donation at the PayPal link at the top or the bottom of your page, depending on which device you are using.
+You can show your support by making a donation at the PayPal link.
 Thank you in advance, friends.)